STORY TIME! The WORST Liars I Ever Arrested...(Dumbest Criminals EVER 😂)

 So I was like, all right, cool.

-I'm gonna let you out go sit in immigration jail for a few Days, right?
+I'm going to let y'all go sit in immigration jail for a few days, right?

 Because they're illegal aliens.